gcharest/gcharest.github.io/presentations/en/publishing.md

 Depends on:

-* the open source components your using
+* the open source components you are using
 * your business goals

 ---